kakaday22/MowMowInc/README.md

 	<br>- Class that contains all the logic. main script to run the GUI
 	<br>- Variables slices can be manipulated to increase the number of buttons generated. number in slices must be able to get a square root
 	<br>- You want to run this script if you want to label as it takes pictures

+initialVal
+	<br>- File that contains the last picture used on GUI
+	<br>- Be careful when using this

 Any questions please contact me